tomerkatz2001/vscode/ERSP_README.md

 # Visual Studio Code + Projection Boxes

-> We are currently in the process of cleaning up this repository, and we recommend waiting until the cleanup is done _before_ forking it.
-> In the meantime, please see the [Setup](#how-to-set-up-locally) section for your local development environment setup.
-You can start
-> there to make sure your local machine is set up for development using your fork later.

 ## Table of Content
 1. [How to Fork this repository](#how-to-fork-this-repository)
 2. [How to set up locally](#how-to-set-up-locally)